 You’ll have an entire community of language learners to fall back on for support and advice, and there are both group classes and one-on-one lessons you can virtually attend.

-Babbel offers beginner and intermediate level Spanish courses on a nice array of topics including nouns, verb tenses, the subjunctive, pronunciation and culture.
+Babbel offers beginner and intermediate Spanish online courses on a nice array of topics including nouns, verb tenses, the subjunctive, pronunciation and culture.

 Babbel presents a series of words with associated images for you to study.
 Then, you’re quizzed on the words’ meanings and spellings.

 Babbel also offers optional speech recognition so that you can practice your pronunciation.

 You can access Babbel in your browser or download the app to learn on the go.